Things to Do in Reno, Nevada’s “Biggest Little City”

 • Two Chicks: This spot is known for breakfast and brunch, but they’re open until 2pm daily if you want to pop in for lunch.
 The Bumble Brie, a sourdough sandwich with apples, Brie, and honey looked right up my alley.

-8. Check out the murals in MidTown.
+Check out the murals in MidTown.

-Reno has a great mural and street art scene, and MidTown is a great place to catch the city’s public art.
+Reno has a nice mural and street art scene, and MidTown is a great place to catch the city’s public art.
 Start with a classic proclaiming Reno as “The Biggest Little City in the World” on the side of the Making Memories Reno party planning store.

 The “With Love From Reno” mural on The Nest building on Keystone Avenue and the giant octopus at The Melting Pot World Emporium are two more favorites.